AngelFebles/Media-Language-Tracker/README.md

 This project aims to create a self-hosted database where the user can keep track of the pieces of media (books, series, etc) they consume, as well as the language in which they were consumed.

 This data would later be used to create a graph of the most used languages by the user.

-(Not implemented yet)
+The current project takes the following types of media:
+- Comics
+- Visual Novels
+- (Animated) Series
+- Movies
+- Games
+- Audiobooks
+- Books
+- Songs

+The website has the following dependencies: <br>
+  &ensp;L Node.JS v18.19.1<br>
+   &ensp;L PostgreSQL v16.10

-The project expects a postgresql database with the following columns:
+It expects a postgresql database with the following columns:

 ```
 CREATE TABLE media (